seborama/fuego/README.md

 For contributions, you must develop in TDD fashion and ideally provide Go testable examples (if meaningful).

-If you have ideas to improve **fuego**, please share them via an issue.
-And if you like **fuego** give it a star to show your support for the project - it is my greatest reward! :blush:
+If you have ideas to improve **ƒuego**, please share them via an issue.
+And if you like **ƒuego** give it a star to show your support for the project - it is my greatest reward! :blush:

 Thanks!